-Matters related to student parking are handled by the Assistant Principal for Student Affairs (Office C).
+Matters related to student parking are handled by the Office of Student Affairs and Mrs. Horey in the Welcome Center.
 During the school year, seniors and juniors who wish to use the parking lot must apply for a permit.

-With more than 400 seniors and juniors and only 100 student parking spaces, we cannot accommodate all students who desire a parking space.
+With more than 350 seniors and juniors and only 100 student parking spaces, we cannot accommodate all students who desire a parking space.
 Therefore, the following priorities for permits will be followed without exception.
 The priorities are designed to allow students who are not transported by their school districts to attend Central Catholic and to encourage participation in extracurricular activities by as many students as possible.
 Central Catholic is not obliged to provide parking nor to give permits to students who are not involved in a school-related activity, students who work or who transport others, or for any reason other than those stated below.